 We will test your code on a multi-core machine; testing on your own laptop is insufficient.
 Don’t be surprised if race conditions that go undetected on a different machine cause your code to fail.
 We encourage you to develop and test your code on your CS 241 VM, which is near-identical to the grading machine.
 We will attempt to give you some partial credit if your code passes the tests.

-If you have a question about your personal autograder results after the final autograde run, then feel free to make a private Piazza post titled “<assignment name> Autograde Question” with the folders/tags/labels
+If you have a question about your personal autograder results after the final autograde run, then feel free to make a private post in the course forums titled “<assignment name> Autograde Question” with the folders/tags/labels

 <assignment name> selected.